 Michelle’s previous work in the accountability space includes her work as Director of Special Projects at Accountable.US, where she worked to expose corruption and malfeasance at all levels of government and hold policymakers and special interests accountable and as the Director of Equity Forward, a reproductive rights watchdog group that has taken a leading voice on the ideological overhaul at the Department of Health and Human Services during the Trump Administration.
 Michelle started her investigative career at the Mintz Group in New York.
 She holds a B.A. in Modern American History from Brown University.

-Michael Clauw is the Communications Manager at Campaign for Accountability.
+Michael Clauw is the Director of Communications and External Affairs at Campaign for Accountability.
 Michael serves as CfA’s primary media contact and helps coordinate CfA’s outreach to journalists and reporters.
 Additionally, Michael manages CfA’s website, creates graphics for various reports and projects, and executes CfA’s social media and email newsletter outreach.
 Michael also manages communications for the Tech Transparency Project.

 Before joining CfA, Michael worked in digital communications in Los Angeles, and helped start a 501(c)(3) non-profit in his home state of Michigan.
 Michael received his Bachelor’s Degree from the University of Michigan, with a double major in Political Science and Film.

-Rita Wegner is a Research Associate at Campaign for Accountability.
+Rita Wegner is the Senior Research Associate at Campaign for Accountability.
 She provides research for the Tech Transparency Project (TTP), which seeks to hold big technology companies accountable.

 Before joining CfA, Rita worked as an Analyst at Kobre & Kim LLP where she provided support on matters involving government enforcement defense.
 She received her Bachelor’s Degree from the University of Pennsylvania, with a double major in Environmental Studies and Political Science.